viralogic/py-enumerable/docs/zip.md

 `zip(enumerable)`

-Merges elements from two `Enumerable` collections into a single collection
+Merges elements from two `Enumerable` collections into a single collection.
+This is not an executing function.

 **Parameters**